-In this tutorial we will take a look at IP unnumbered and how to configure it.
+In this lesson, we will take a look at IP unnumbered and how to configure it.
 First of all…what is IP unnumbered and why do we need it?

 On a router each interface requires a unique IP address so it can install an entry in the routing table and process IP packets.
 IP unnumbered allows you to process IP packets without configuring a unique IP address on an interface, this works by “borrowing” an IP address from another interface.